ibm-cloud-docs/resiliency/ha-appconfig.md

 # High availability design for applications
 {: #high-availability-design}

-{{site.data.keyword.cloud_notm}} supports [high availability](#x2284708){: term} application deployments in a single zone, across multiple zones in a multi-zone region, and across multiple regions.
+{{site.data.keyword.cloud_notm}} supports [high availability](#x2284708){: term} application deployments within a single zone, across multiple zones in a multi-zone region, and across multiple regions.

-Failure domains determine the level of protection from infrastructure failures for each HA deployment option.
-Application instances that are deployed in multiple availability zones are within a metro area that is connected over a low latency network and data can be replicated synchronously across the zones.
-Application instances that are deployed in multiple regions are typically in different geos that are connected over a WAN and data can be replicated asynchronously across the regions.
+Failure domains determine the degree of protection from infrastructure failures for each deployment option.
+An application instance deployed in a single zone is not protected against a failure of that zone.
+Application instances deployed in multiple availability zones are protected against a failure of a single zone.
+The multiple availability zones are within the same metropolitan area and are connected by low latency network links that allow data to be synchronously replicated across the zones.
+Application instances deployed in multiple regions are protected against a failure of an entire region.
+Different regions are located in different countries or in different parts of a single country.
+The distances between regions typically only allows data to be replicated asynchronously.

 The following table shows application deployment options based on failure domains available in a public cloud.